bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Chatbot: Now defined as an assistant specialized in norway, giving answers angled more toward this exam assignment.
 - Navbar: Adjusted the shopping card button.
 - Chatbot: User text comes on right side, and AI text on left.

+# 10.05.2025

+- Navbar: Hamburger menu cleanup - Now correct colour and css class.
+- Chatbot: Now displays error messages based upon the various error codes.
+- Cleaning out all the inline styling, and making it to classes.
+- Cleaning up the css classes